 Last year, Health Canada began expanding access to mushrooms containing psilocybin.
-As a result, the first company to develop a medical treatment for psychedelic drugs such as LSD and Ketamine, the active ingredients in magical mushrooms, is ready to be listed on the Canadian stock exchange.
-Canada is currently in the process of legalizing psychedelics.
-Mushrooms can be used for their compounds and extracts.
+As a result, the first company to develop medical treatment for psychedelic drugs such as LSD and Ketamine, the active ingredients in magical mushrooms, is ready to be listed on the Canadian stock exchange.
+In addition, Canada is currently legalizing psychedelic researchers who can use mushrooms for their compounds and extracts.

 This week the world’s first publicly traded fund for psychedelic pharmaceutical companies debuts in Toronto.
 The investment industry tries to capitalize on the growing interest in future mental health treatments with the drugs.
-A sector that has attracted Peter Thiel’s money, and video companies working on drugs that contain compounds like psilocybin, the substance in magic mushrooms that produce psychedelic effects, are proliferating.
+A sector that has attracted Peter Thiel’s money and video companies working on drugs containing compounds like psilocybin, the substance in magic mushrooms that produce psychedelic effects, is increasing.
 The fund is due to start trading on the NEO Exchange on Wednesday, its operator said.

 In the early stages of the bull market, investors bet on the possibility that drugs containing compounds like psilocybin, the substance in the magic mushrooms that produce psychedelic effects, could disrupt the $70 billion market for mental health treatments.
-Drug trials are ongoing, and full approval by the FDA and other regulators around the world is not guaranteed.
-Nevertheless, the spread of MindMed shares and other psychedelic stocks is similar to marijuana stocks in Canada and the United States..
+Drug trials are ongoing, and full approval by the FDA and other regulators worldwide is not guaranteed.
+Nevertheless, the spread of MindMed shares and other psychedelic stocks is similar to marijuana stocks in Canada and the United States.

 Legalizing marijuana has strengthened Canada’s economy and created enormous wealth for early investors.
 The company is led by Shark Tank CEO Kevin OLeary and the legal marijuana pioneer Bruce Linton, founder and former CEO of Canopy Growth.
 Recently, FDA-backed ATAI Life Sciences filed for an initial public offering, backed by a handful of psychedelic drug developers and backed by billionaire investor Peter Thiel.

 MindMed is a neuropharmaceutical company whose immediate goal is to address the opioid crisis by developing a non-hallucinogenic version of psychedelic ibogaine.
 The company has also launched an official app that accompanies its treatments and offers patients activities and meditation techniques that match the psychedelics.
-Psychedelic medicine involves the use of psychedelic substances such as psilocybin, chemical substances such as magic mushrooms, MDMA, LSD and other psychedelics, and there are pharmaceutical companies such as We Shrooms that are booming.
+Psychedelic medicine involves using psychedelic substances such as psilocybin, chemical substances such as magic mushrooms, MDMA, LSD and other psychedelics.
+In addition, there are pharmaceutical companies such as We Shrooms that are booming.

-The company dedicates its psychedelic space to the Psychedelic Spotlight, where it presents current developments in the psychedelic industry.
+The company dedicates its psychedelic space to the Psychedelic Spotlight, presenting current developments in the psychedelic industry.
 Despite the brutal market conditions faced by the company in its first week of trading, it performed well, with SHRM up 12.8% before closing its first week at $7.9.

 Kevin OLeary, a former investor at MindMed and chairman of OSares Investment Relationships and Horizon, says he is looking for companies that have done several studies and are attracting capital.
 If you decide to invest in psychedelic stocks, make sure you limit your risk by controlling the position sizes of these stocks and not adding mushrooms to your portfolio.